 Additionally, once per scene, as a single action, you may roll your best arcane skill with +1 and shout to castigate enemy fiends or undead.
 Depending on the roll vs their defense, all of them you can see may take damage, be forced to flee, or explode.
 This costs no EP.

-Requires at least one arcane Focus Skill.
+Requires at least one arcane skill.

 Elementalist Arcane